19 Cool Cities Perfect for Weekend Getaways in the USA

 • Warwick Allerton: Situated on the Magnificent Mile in Downtown Chicago, the hotel is perfect for shopping and discovering iconic architecture.

-• Staypineapple: This oddly named hotel was designed by a world renowned architect and features stylish details such as mosaic floors and marble ceilings.
-No detail is spared and rooms are a testament to the thought that has gone into each part of the hotel.
+• Staypineapple: This uniquely named hotel was designed by a world-renowned architect and features stylish details such as mosaic floors and marble ceilings.
+No detail is spared and rooms are a testament to the thought that has gone into each part of the hotel!

 Set of 4 photos, from top left: life guard stand in Miami, Acorn Street in Boston, Jones Street in Savannah, Manhattan Skyline in NYC.
 There's white text on a red background in the center of the image that reads "15 Epic Cities Perfect for USA Weekend Getaways"